 Now I’m not trying to scare you or to try to convert you to a two-stroke.
 I just want to inform you so that you know how to prevent something like this from happening.
 Now that you know why to replace these things, you should know when to replace them, otherwise, it will do you no good.

 If you race and actually ride your 250/450F hard, then it’s going to cause more wear on parts a lot quicker.
 Some bikes are different, and some valves can be defective, but I’m not going to say any names (Hon…da…..cough…cough).

-Hard starting is a common indicator of at least a valve adjustment because they are tight and out-of spec.
+Hard starting is a common indicator of at least a valve adjustment because they are tight and out-of-spec.
 If you are racing then it would be safe to just replace them when this happens.
-It may seem like a lot of work, but trust me when I say it’s cheaper to adjust or replace your valves every so often then letting them go until you drop one and grenade the engine.
+It may seem like a lot of work, but trust me when I say it’s cheaper to adjust or replace your valves every so often than letting them go until you drop one and grenade the engine.

 What If I Trail/Play Ride?

 As I said earlier, I’ve heard of many people going 150+ hours on their four-stroke motocross bikes and still be good, especially on 450F’s because you don’t have to ride them as hard.
 I recommend, as long as you aren’t riding every single day, checking your valves about once a year.
 If they are in-spec then you should be go to good for some more riding.
 Adjust them if they are out of spec.

 If you’ve adjusted your valves 2-3 times, then it’s probably time for some new ones.
 If you wait another time to adjust them it could be catastrophic….
 If you have never had to adjust the valves on your four-stroke dirt bike, it’s kinda up to you on how long you want to go.
 I would replace them every couple of seasons if I’m just trail riding, or after 100-200 hours.

 What Is THE MOST Disregarded Part In Four-Stroke Engines?